 Fire Drill Frequency

 In a workplace with serious fire hazards, fire drills should be conducted at least once every 3 months.
-Evacuation exercises or fire drills are necessary to familiarise employees about current emergency procedures.
+Evacuation exercises or fire drills are necessary to familiarize employees about current emergency procedures.
 At the minimum, every department and area should participate in one exercise every 12 months.
+Check this site https://www.britannica.com/technology/fire-drill.

 All employees should undertake regular fire drills, including evacuation from the premises.
 Depending on the number of workers and the size of the workplace, individuals may need to be appointed to oversee an evacuation, and trained accordingly.